ryogrid/articles/skiplist_en.md

       - However, unlike the sequential version, there are cases where the operation fails, so an additional return value is required to tell the caller that a retry is necessary
     - split
       - Basically the same as in the sequential version
-      - However, when updating connection relations, the lock acquisition order convention is violated, so as in the case of node search [3], after releasing all locks held, locks on each node are acquired one by one, checked for updates, and if there are any updates, a retry is performed from node search, and if there are no updates, all locks are released.
-If there is no update, it retries from node search, and if there is, it reconnects to each node with all locks retained, and then releases all locks
+      - However, when updating connection relations, the lock acquisition order convention is violated, so as in the case of node search [3], after releasing all locks held, locks on each node are acquired one by one, checked for updates, and if there are any updates, a retry is performed from node search, and if there are no node which has updates, all checked nodes connection are updated appropriately with all locks retained, and then releases all locks
         - However, if the check result is OK, the lock on the parent node must not be released until the Insert process is completed.
         - Similarly, calling UnpinPage is also not allowed, since the total pin count is +2 at the end of the Insert process
       - Notes